A little while ago we explored how to talk to your upper management about cloud adoption. Check out our thinking again!

 OPEX is really the hidden cost saver in cloud as you don’t have to hire 24/7 engineers, Sr. Systems and Network Administrators (in the case of managed cloud), or incur HR and legal fees associated with hiring people full-time.
 Likewise, the savings in time for existing staff can help them refocus on growth or in the case where developers are distracted by infrastructure, they can refocus on their applications (regaining their opportunity cost OPEX).

 You are also now managing one vendor, so all engineers, technical support staff and hardware, software, bandwidth and potential colo vendors are no longer on your headaches.
-You still have to manage legal in terms of making an agreement with the cloud vendor, but it is only one agreement, rather than the many separate MSAs.
+You still have to manage legal in terms of making an agreement with the cloud services vendor, but it is only one agreement, rather than the many separate MSAs.

 So when speaking to your company’s c-level executives, even if your company’s valuation is EBITDA based, focus your conversation on total OPEX cost of ownership with Cloud vs. in-house, and you might just find that find that cloud is an EBTIDA enhancer via FTE savings over time, and the cash savings thanks to no longer having CAPEX is the icing on the cake (vs. the main benefit).